User-defined Templates

 }

-User-defined Templates in ThousandEyes
+User-Defined Templates in ThousandEyes

 To view a list of available templates in ThousandEyes, navigate to Cloud and Enterprise Agents > Test Settings and click on the menu arrow next to Add New Test.
 Select "Add From Template".
 For more information about selecting a template, see Selecting a Template.